wojtek-rz/mim-projekty/Microservices/README.md

-# Newsletter manager
+# Newsletter Manager
 [![Technologies](https://skillicons.dev/icons?i=go,nextjs,docker,kubernetes,redis,postgres,gcp)](https://skillicons.dev)

-Projekt na zaliczenie kursu JNP 2 "Architektura i infrastruktura mikroserwisów w aplikacjach internetowych" na UW.
+Project for the completion of the JNP2 course "Microservices Architecture and Infrastructure in Web Applications" at the University of Warsaw.

-## Opis
+## Description

-System jest podzielony na następujące mikroserwisy:
+The system is divided into the following microservices:

-- `newsletters` - serwis zarządzający newsletterami za pomocą REST API
+- `newsletters` - a service managing newsletters using a REST API
-- `users` - serwis zarządzający użytkownikami oraz autoryzacją
+- `users` - a service managing users and authentication
-- `email` - serwis wysyłający maile z newsletterami, wykorzystuje kolejnę Redis
+- `email` - a service sending emails with newsletters, utilizing a Redis queue
-- `website` - serwis dostarczający frontend aplikacji
+- `website` - a service providing the frontend of the application

-Serwisy backendowe są napisane w języku Go, a strona internetowa we frameworku Next.js.
-Wykorzystuje ona generowanie statycznych stron po stronie serwera, co zapewnia większe bezpieczeństwo oraz mniejsze opóźnienie.
+The backend services are written in Go, and the website is developed using the Next.js framework.
+It employs server-side rendering for generating static pages, ensuring greater security and reduced latency.

-Całość jest zdockeryzowana oraz skonfigurowana do uruchomienia w środowisku Kubernetes.
-Na potrzeby projektu został utworzony klaster w Google Cloud Platform.
+The entire system is containerized with Docker and configured to run in a Kubernetes environment.
+For this project, a cluster was created on the Google Cloud Platform.

-Komunikacja odbywa się na dwa sposoby: synchronicznie za pomocą REST API oraz asynchronicznie za pomocą kolejki na bazie danych Redis.
-Ponadto do przechowywania trwałych danych wykorzystywana jest baza danych PostgreSQL.
+Communication occurs in two ways: synchronously through REST API and asynchronously through a Redis-based queue.
+Additionally, a PostgreSQL database is used for persistent data storage.

 <!-- add image from networking/architecture.png -->
 ![Architecture](networking/architecture.png "Architektura systemu")